paich64/C64MEGA65/README.md

 * Soft-reset: Only reset the C64 core.
 Advantage: All your options/settings remain intact and your file browser continues where you left off.
-The latter is particularly useful when browing large hierarchies of disk images.
+The latter is particularly useful when browsing large hierarchies of disk images.
   Imagine being in the fourth folder hierarchy of your disk image collection, browsing on page 10 of hundreds of files and then pressing reset: While a hard-reset let's you start over, including - again - browsing to the